-For the purposes of this Chapter improvements shall be substantially completed when they are capable of being utilized for their intended purpose.
+For the purposes of this Chapter improvements shall be substantially completed when they are capable of being utilized for their intended purpose issued a Certificate of Occupancy.

 - C. Assignability of Allocations.
 Allocations of capacity is not alienable, assignable or transferable without written approval of the VillageCity, may not be sold or transferred for use on property other than that for which the allocation is initially granted.
-Allocations may not be used for substantially different projects on the same property for which an allocation is initially granted. - D. Administration.
+Allocations may not be used for substantially different projects on the same property for which an allocation is initially granted.
+Any change in use that impacts wastewater characterization or allocation amount that differs from what was approved shall be submitted to the City for an reallocation request. - D. Administration.
 Requests for allocation of capacity under this Chapter shall be submitted on a standard form and shall be accompanied by an application fee established by the TrusteesCity Council.